arkotha9/myChromeExtension/README.md

 The Key Idea: async Functions and Promises
 When you mark a function as async, that function always returns a promise, regardless of what you return from it.
 Even if you return a simple value, like a string or an object, JavaScript automatically wraps it in a promise

+Fetch api content type is json bu u have to send body as a string